milohansen/AllowClipboard/README.md

 Client TypeScript: <a hreft="https://www.nuget.org/packages/AllowClipboard.Client.TypeScript">https://www.nuget.org/packages/AllowClipboard.Client.TypeScript</a>

 # Overview
-This project is written primarily in TypeScript using Visual Studio 2013.
+This project is written primarily in TypeScript.
 TypeScript files are compiled to JavaScript and placed in the AllowClipboardExtension folder of the project folder.

 # Debugging
 <ol>